sisby-folk/tinkerers-quilt/README.md

 We're working on some companion editions to release... eventually.
 Currently hosted builds are for testers.

-**Base** is designed to allow more experienced players to add extra mods.
+The base version is designed to allow more experienced players to add extra mods.
 **Plus** and **Modded** is simply us doing exactly that - to our own tastes!
-The rest of this document focuses on Base, so here's a quick breakdown:

 - [WIP] **Plus** is a Vanilla+ extension of base.
     - Plus adds mods that expand on the **Godseeking** fields from base: